SisyphusMD/archiver/docs/guides/configuration/local-storage-setup.md

 ### Step 3: Complete Setup

-Follow the remaining init prompts to configure directories, scheduling, and export your bundle.
+Follow the remaining init prompts to configure directories and notifications; init then writes the encrypted bundle and the env-native materials (scheduling is set later via `CRON_SCHEDULE` in your compose file).

 **IMPORTANT: Backup Your Bundle File**